 7. Jaffa Orange Or Shamouti Orange

-The fruit originates in Ottoman (Palestine) and is adored by most Mediterranean, Middle Eastern, and European citizens.
+The fruit originated in a city of the same name (which is now part of Tel Aviv in Israel).
+It is quite popular in many Mediterranean, Middle Eastern, and European countries.
 Jaffa has thick skin and, with a gentle sweetness, slightly juicy flesh with only a few seeds.

 It has a long shelf life thanks to its tough and thick skin.
 People often eat Jaffa fresh or add it to some sweet or savory dishes.
 It is not an ideal orange for juice because the juice content is quite low.